Table of Contents

 Decentraland is an exciting and popular Metaverse and digital asset platform with millions of users.
 Similar to The Sandbox, you can invest in virtual real estate, host events, and meet people in this virtual reality.
 So far, they have raised $51 million to accelerate growth, and there are millions of people exploring Decentraland every week.

+And there we go, the top 15+ list of Web3 companies!
 Have we missed any you think should be included?
-Let us know via email or Twitter.
+Let us know on Twitter.